Skip to Content

 SARS also may experience a headache, muscle aches, a sore throat, fatigue, and

 diarrhea.
-Older people may feel generally unwell (malaise) and lose their
+An older person may feel generally unwell (malaise) and lose his or her

-appetite but not have a fever.1 For some people the
+appetite but not have a fever.footnote 1 For some people the

 symptoms get worse quickly, making a hospital stay necessary.